Home » Blog » Uncategorized » Can You Catch Leprosy from Armadillos?

 Preventative Measures for Avoiding Leprosy Transmission

-To reduce the increased risk of of contracting leprosy from armadillos, people should take the following preventative measures:
+To reduce the increased risk of contracting leprosy from armadillos, people should take the following preventative measures:

 • Avoid contact with armadillos, especially those that are sick or dead